 In May 2012, when I was 9 years old, I had a really bad asthma attack.
 After about 3 weeks, the coughing stopped but I felt really tired all the time.
 I had lots of tests at hospital and was diagnosed.
 I couldn’t get up for more than an hour and a half at a time before needing to rest, and whenever I tried to do a bit more, I ended up having to rest/sleep for longer.

 The Lightning Process has changed my life.
-Helen was really understanding, helpful and kind; she really cared.
+My practitioner was really understanding, helpful and kind; she really cared.
 She kept encouraging me, lifted me up and made me smile.
 The day before I was in bed all the time, I was really bored and fed up because I couldn’t do anything, I was tired constantly.
 The first day of the LP, my goal was to stay up till 8pm, see my uncle and watch Tom and Jerry.
 I managed to do all that, have fun and enjoy life more than I had in the whole of the 8 months I had been ill.
 The second day, my mum and I went out for dinner with my godfather and I stayed up till 9pm.
 I hadn’t been out for dinner for a long time – it felt great.
-On the third day, I woke up, did the LP, felt great and had another great afternoon with Helen.
+On the third day, I woke up, did the LP, felt great and had another great afternoon with my practitioner.
 I just loved it.
 When I got home, I told my dad and brother all about it and we were all so happy.
 I managed to do a full day of school which I hadn’t done for 8 months and I was really happy and proud of myself.

 The LP helped me overcome my illness, it gave me the confidence to get back to acting.
 I think it’s great.
 The Lightning Process is amazing – how it works, how it can make you feel instantly better.
 Now I’m playing rugby and I’m getting fitter.
 I go to school every single day (except when I get a bug).
 I just love it.
 I’m happy; I feel I’ve done well to overcome this; I’m spending more time with my friends; I’m not bored; I feel great.